scriptabuild/eventstore/docs/index.md

 ## Compared to other storage strategies

 //TODO: Discuss these features accross the different storage models
+- Eventstore
+- SQL Database or RDBMS (Relational DataBase Management System) like MS SQL Server, SqlLite, DB2, Oracle, Sybase, MySQL etc.
+- Files and folders
+- Document DBs
+- Object DBs?

 ### Simple to setup
 __Eventstore__ requires you to include its NPM package in your code, and runs in process.
 There is no need to set up or run a server process.

-Most document databases, relational databases or object database products will require the installation of a server process.
+Most document databases or relational databases products will typically require the installation of a server process.

 Going directly to the filesystem is perhaps the simplest to set up, but you have no abstractions to handle concurrency nor transactions.

 ### Simple to use

 ### Concurrency and isolation

 ### Transactions

 ### Speed

-### Scalability
+### Scalability (getting better throughput)

-- Eventstore
-- SQL Database or RDBMS (Relational DataBase Management System) like MS SQL Server, SqlLite, DB2, Oracle, Sybase, MySQL etc.
-- Files and folders
+//TODO: EventStore
+//TODO: Filesystem

+SQL Databases are easiest to scale up, which basically means to run on a bigger and better server.
+(Better CPU, more RAM, faster or larger disks etc.)
+If you want to scale out instead of scaling up, you typically will need to consider rethinking your database and the application using the database.
+(What data to split, to duplicate.
+Distributed queries are hard, do you need to rewrite your queries etc.?)

-- Document DBs
+//TODO: Document DBs - sharding?
-- Object DBs?